dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 Change of Color and Texture due to Change in Composition

 Theoretically, a surface can change color without changing shape and change shape without changing color.
 These are often supposed to be independent "qualities"of an object, and much has been made of the supposed difference between the "secondary" qualities of an object and its "primary"qualities.
 Actually, color and shape are oversimplified qualities, for texture merges with color and yet is a kind of shape at the level of small-scale layout.
 We shall here speak of color and texture in combination, since they are specific to the compos- ition of the substance.
 When the substance is altered by a chemical reaction, the surface is altered.
 It changes in achromatic color and in chromatic color, and it also usually changes texture, inasmuch as the fine structure goes from, say, crystalline to amorphous.
 Animals need to perceive the affordances of substances, their chemical values or utilities, in advance of making contact with their surfaces, as I have pointed out before (Gibson, 1966b, Ch.
-8) and will 90 The Ecological Approach to Visual Perception

-return to again in this book.
+8) and will return to again in this book.
 A change in affordance is thus signified by the natural chemical changes of greening, ripening, flowering, and fading.
 They are important ecological events, as are the physiological reactions of animals that bring about alterations of plumage or fur or skin.

 CHANGES OF COLOR AND TEXTURE

 Plant Surfaces
 Greening (increase in chlorophyll)
 Fading (decrease in chlorophyll)
 Ripening (increase in sugar)
 Flowering (presence of nectar)

 Animal Surfaces

-Coloration of skin (sexual receptivity, as in the baboon)

-Change of plumage (maturity)
+Coloration of skin (sexual receptivity, as in the baboon) Change of plumage (maturity)
 Change of fur (onset of winter)

 Terrestrial Surfaces
 Weathering of rock (oxidation)
 Blackening of wood(fire)
 Reddening of iron (rusting)

 The tabulation above presents a few examples of significant surface changes that do not involve gross changes of layout or shape.
 Commonly, of course, these changes are correlated.
 Leaves wither and fall as well as turn color when winter approaches.
 The several varieties of environmental events combine to yield a multiple guarantee of information.
 A fire with flames, considered as an ecological event instead of an abstract chemical event, consists of complex motions and deformations, fluctuating luminous surfaces, reddening and black- ening of the opaque surfaces, billowing smoke, and finally a disappearance of the solid surfaces.
 A fire is even specified to the skin, the ears, and the nose as well as to the eyes.

 Chemical events at the ecological level involve colored and textured surfaces, whereas chemical events at the molecular and atomic level do not.
 Molecules and atoms are not colored, and this is an old puzzle for color percep- tion.
 There is no information in an optic array about radiating atoms, but there is good information about the composition of the substance relative to other substances.

-Chemical reactions considered as molecular conversions in test tubes are very often reversible, and this fact can be expressed in chemical equations with Events and the Information for Perceiving Events 91 double arrows pointing in both directions.
+Chemical reactions considered as molecular conversions in test tubes are very often reversible, and this fact can be expressed in chemical equations with double arrows pointing in both directions.
 But let us note that chemical changes at the ecologicallevel are not reversible in time.
 Ripening, rusting, and burning do not go backward.
 There are balanced cycles of ecological change, to be sure, as, for example, the carbon dioxide cycle, but they are progressive in time, I think, not reversible.

-Waxing and Waning of a Surface due to Change in the

-State of Matter
+Waxing and Waning of a Surface due to Change in the State of Matter

 A surface is the interface between a substance and the medium.
 Substances, however complex, can be classed as solid, viscous, viscoelastic, liquid, and particulate.
 A gas is not a substance although it is, of course, matter.
 When a substance goes into the gaseous state it becomes merely a compnent of the medium, and its surface ceases to exist.
 It has not been dematerialized, but it has been desubstantialized.
 It no longer reflects light, and it is therefore not specified in any ambient array at any point of observation.
 It has not merely gone out of sight; it has gone out of existence (Chapter 5).
 Some of the ways in which surfaces are nullified or destroyed or demolished are listed in the left-hand column of the table below.